-Workers pool
+# Workers pool

 RoadRunner uses a worker pool to manage the PHP workers (PHP CLI processes).
-Internally, the worker pool consists of a Workers Watcher, which is used to control the workersβ€”releasing, allocating, preventing zombie processes, resetting, destroying, and an internal stack responsible for manipulating (popping and pushing) already allocated workers.
+Internally, the worker pool consists of a worker watcher used to control the workers—releasing, allocating, preventing zombie processes, resetting, destroying—and an internal stack responsible for manipulating (popping and pushing) already allocated workers.

-The worker pool is not used in every RoadRunner plugin but only in the http, gRPC, tcp, roadrunner-temporal, jobs, and centrifuge plugins.
+The worker pool is not used in every RoadRunner plugin but only in the `http`, `gRPC`, `tcp`, `roadrunner-temporal`, `jobs`, and `centrifuge` plugins.

-Workers pool configuration:
+## Workers pool configuration:

 # Workers pool settings.